rwtaggart/rwtaggart.github.io/_posts/2025-12-20-giving-magic.md

 layout: post
 title:    "The magic of giving"
 date:     2025-12-20 11:33:22 -05:00
-category: writing
 ---

 When I asked my wife about the meaning of Christmas she responded, “I want to teach our son it’s about sharing the gift of unconditional love without any expectations in return.”
-In my experience, inspiration may come from anywhere which includes my younger brothers.
+This answer resonated with me so deeply because I’ve seen someone live by this virtue for as long as I can remember.
 My youngest brother is among the most generous people I know.
-He has been an exceptional gift giver for as long as I can remember.
-He possesses an incredible innate ability to craft a special experience of celebrating those of whom are close with him.
-From this frame, I derived three questions based on his approach to the holidays.
+He has been an exceptional gift giver for his entire life.
+He possesses an incredible innate ability to create special celebratory experiences for those who are close to him.
+From this frame, I derived three basic questions based on his approach to the holidays.

 When considering a person for a future occasion, answer these questions: